xtuml/bridgepoint/doc-bridgepoint/notes/5007_set_operations/5007_set_operations_dnt.md

 6.2 OAL parser modification

+6.2.1 Grammar

+The modification to the grammar is quite minor since it was determined that the set operations fit into the categories of addition and multiplication.
+A new rule called `additive_operator` is added to the grammar which matches the tokens `+`, `-` and `|`.
+This rule is necessary because the `plus_or_minus` rule is also used for sign expressions (arithmetic negation), so it could not be extended to include the `|` operator.
+Additionally, the `&` and `^` operators are added to the `mult_op` rule.

+6.2.2 Validation functions

+A new function `Additive_operator_validate` is introduced which invokes the utility function `binary_operator_create` to create the instance of the "Binary Operation".

+The function `binary_operation_validate` is modified to raise a parse error if set operations are used on a type which does not have instance reference types published.
+This check is introduced because of the analysis done in section 5.3.

+The function `data_types_compatible` is extended to include the new operators introduced for set operations (`|`, `&`, and `^`).

+6.2.3 Content assist

+The function `Addition_additive_operator_content_assist` is renamed to `Addition_plus_or_minus_content_assist` to enable content assist after any addition operator.

 6.3 MC-Java

+The set operations are implemented as static methods on `NonRootModelElement`.
+Method overloading is used to allow the input parameters to be any combination of instance reference or instance set types.
+The built in methods of the Java `HashSet` class (which implements the `Set` interface) are used to perform the operations.
+An instance reference set is always returned.

+The assignment statement generation does not support assigning instance reference set variables, so must be extended. `gen_binary_op_value` was extended to invoke the set operation methods on `NonRootModelElement`.

 6.4 Verifier

+The set operations are implemented in OAL for Verifier.
+"Binary Operation" has an operation `getValue` which checks the return type of the operation and invokes another operation accordingly. `getBoolean`, `getString`, `getInteger`, and `getReal` are currently implemented.
+A new operation `getInstanceSet` is added to handle the set operations (which all return an instance set).

+In `getInstanceSet`, the left and right instance sets are selected through the instance of "Runtime Value".
+Next, the operator is checked.
+The operation is performed simply by combining the left and right instance sets using the set operator in OAL.
+Since the set operations are implemented already in MC-Java, this can be done simply this way.
+Finally, the results are packaged into a newly created "Runtime Value" instance.
+The way that the value is assigned in Verifier is to actually create a dummy "Runtime Value" instance and return the unique ID cast to a Java `Object`.
+The dummy "Runtime Value" instance is related to the current stack frame instance to be sure it is properly disposed.

+Since it is required to publish instance reference types for any class that uses set operations, references must be published for the class "Instance" (`I_INS`).

 6.5 MC-3020

+As noted in section 5.2, a type of "set add" implementation is already in place.
+In all cases the set union operation replaces the implementation for set add.

+The model and schema for the class "set" (`TE_SET`) are updated to include string attributes for the names of the new set operations and the names of the new set operations must be populated in `q.sys.singletons.arc`.

+The header files `t.sys_sets.h` must be updated (for C and SystemC).
+The set operation functions take a return set handle, two generic pointers for inputs and an integer field for passing flags.
+The API is designed such that it can be used with both sets and single instance references.
+The integer flags field is a bitmap used to specify the types of the inputs (instance reference set or just instance reference).
+The functions themselves are implemented in `t.sys_sets.c`.

+A case is added to `val_binary_op_value` in `q.val.translate.arc` where the set operation functions are invoked.

+The source for `mcmc` must be updated and the executables regenerated and committed.

 ### 7. Design Comments

 7.1 Set equality

+Set equality operators (`==` and `!=`) are not ubiquitously supported across all platforms.
+Since they are so closely related to the other set operations and since they are convenient for use in testing the set operations, they shall be implemented as part of this work.

+7.1.1 MC-Java and Verifier

+Set equality is not currently supported in MC-Java, although verifier supports it using a native operation `compareInstRefSets`.
+Set equality is also implemented as a static method on `NonRootModelElement`, and invoked through `gen_binary_op_value`.

+Once this is done, `compareInstRefSets` is deleted and instead the `==` and `!=` operators are used natively in the `getBoolean` operation.

+7.1.2 MC-3020

+Set equality is currently implemented in `t.sys_sets.c`, however invocations to it are never generated.
+Also, the check itself is a simple cardinality check.
+The function is updated to implement the definition of equality specified in section 3 and `val_binary_op_value` is updated in `q.val.translate.arc` to invoke it for set equality.

+7.2 MC-3020 test plugin

+TODO

 ### 8. User Documentation